xiaonanln/vacuum/README.md

 * Strings run on distributed servers and communicate with each other with messages

 # Examples
-* Use Vacuum Strings to generate prime numbers that utilities multi-core CPUs.
+* Use Vacuum Strings to generate prime numbers that utilities distributed computers and multi-core CPUs.
   * https://github.com/xiaonanln/vacuum/blob/master/cmd/sample_vacuum_servers/prime_test/print_primes.go

 # TODO List